 David Ignatius of the Washington Post on Moscow and President-elect Donald Trump, then, questions for Attorney General nominee Republican Senator Jeff Sessions.

 A Texas judge this week declared Cornelius Dupree an innocent man, clearing him thirty years after he was wrongfully accused of rape and robbery.
 More than two-hundred-sixty Americans have been exonerated by DNA evidence since nineteen-eight-nine.
 Many, like Cornelius Dupree, were victims of eyewitness misidentification.
 In other cases, improper forensic science, false confessions, or unreliable snitches played a role.
 The criminal justice community is trying new ways to avoid false imprisonment– from independent investigations to post-conviction case reviews.
 Using DNA to overturn wrongful convictions.

-Professor of Criminology, Law, and Society Psychology& Social Behavior at the School of Ecology at the University of California, Irvine
+- William Thompson Professor of Criminology, Law, and Society Psychology& Social Behavior at the School of Ecology at the University of California, Irvine

 - Shawn Armbrust Executive Director of The Mid-Atlantic Innocence Project

 Maya Angelou came onto this program several times over the years.
 But in her last conversation with Diane, in 2013, she talked about writing about her fraught relationship with her mother for the first time.
 Her last words to Diane: “I love you, Diane Rehm.
 And I look forward to seeing you and talking to you again and again.”
 A year later, she died at the age of 86.
 In one of Diane's most treasured interviews, the women reflect on forgiveness, healing and reconciliation.

 Mary Chapin Carpenter joins Diane to talk about her new album, the "artistic insight of middle age" and rewriting her life story in new ways.

 A rebroadcast of Diane's 1999 interview with J.K.
 Rowling, author of the acclaimed Harry Potter series.